+Let now $\cR'$ be the regular language of all reduced words, and by Proposition \ref{cfreeintersection} we have that $\rlan{\fJ_{g,d}}=\cL'\cap\cR'$ is context-free.
+The conclusion follows from Proposition \ref{cfreeequivdef}. \end{proof}

-\begin{mythm} There is an algorithm that, given $H\sgr F_n$ finitely generated and $g\in F_n$ and $d\in\bN$, tells us whether the set $\fJ_{g,d}$ is empty or not and, if such exists, produces an element in $\fJ_{g,d}$. \end{mythm} \begin{proof} We proceed as in the proof of Theorem \ref{cfreeIg2}.
+\begin{mythm} There is an algorithm that, given $H\sgr F_n$ finitely generated and $g\in F_n$ and $d\in\bN$, tells us whether the set $\fJ_{g,d}$ is non-empty and, if so, produces an element in $\fJ_{g,d}$. \end{mythm} \begin{proof} We proceed as in the proof of Theorem \ref{cfreeIg2}.
 In the proof of Theorem \ref{cfreeIg2} we proved that it is possible to algorithmically build a grammar for the language $\cL(\fI_g)$.
 It is quite easy to produce an algorithm that constructs a finite automaton for the regular language $\cR$ of all cyclically reduced words that contain exactly $d$ occurrences of $x$ and $\ol{x}$.
 By Proposition \ref{cfreeintersection} we obtain an algorithm to construct a grammar for the language $\cL(\fI_g)\cap\cR$.
 We apply the algorithm of Proposition \ref{nonempty} to this grammar and the conclusion follows. \end{proof}